When the world sees a 500... but the server promises it is a 200

 +---------------+

-The microservice acts a BFF (backend for front end), so it does some auth fun and makes calls to an internal API and manipulates them (e.g. changes the data structure).
-We have a number of different REST style calls across GET, POST, PUT and DELETE.
+The microservice acts as a BFF (backend for frontend), so it does some auth fun and makes calls to an internal API, manipulating them (e.g., changes the data structure).
+We have a number of different REST-style calls across GET, POST, PUT, and DELETE.

-In terms of environments, we obviously have a production environment and we have an integration environment which are setup the same way.
+In terms of environments, we obviously have a production environment and an integration environment, which are set up the same way.
 We have a stubs environment where we fake out the internal API.
-Lastly we can run the microservice on our laptops, but there is just the microservice… no traefik etc…
+Lastly, we can run the microservice on our laptops—but there’s just the microservice, no Traefik, etc. # The Problem

 Grabbing logs

-When we pull the logs for the microservice in stubs things get weirder… it is returning an HTTP 200 😐 This is the same experience we get everywhere else, it works… except in stubs to the load tests it gets a 500
+When we pull the logs for the microservice in stubs, things get weirder—it is returning an HTTP 200 😐.
+This is the same experience we get everywhere else; it works... except in stubs, where the load tests get a 500.

 | |